22 Ways to Fix iPhone Mirroring Not Working in macOS Sequoia & iOS 18

 Rajesh Mishra

-Editor-in-Chief: Rajesh Mishra (Your beloved “R.K” 360 Reader Voice) is a Shakespearean poet at heart who turned a tech nerd while having a secret rendezvous with iPhone 4.
+Editor-in-Chief: Rajesh Mishra is a Shakespearean poet at heart who turned a tech nerd while having a secret rendezvous with iPhone 4.
 When that rendezvous turned obsession, he let go of his hard-core political journalism in favour of the lifelong love-affair with technology.
-In a career spanning one and a half decades, Mr. Mishra has crafted over 8K articles and around 2K YouTube videos.
-He is probably the only journalist alive with this unique achievement.
+In a career spanning one and a half decades, Mr. Mishra has crafted over 8K articles and produced more than 3K videos for YouTube.
 When he is not at his desk, you may find him either engrossed in a Deathmatch or chasing Wordsworth!

 Leave a Reply